IlarionHalushka/ilarionhalushka.github.io/next_posts/2021-11-29-Fight-Negative-Thoughts.markdown

 {% include lazyload.html image_width="40%" image_height="40%" image_src="/assets/images/why-do-bad-things-happen-to-good-people.png" image_alt="Why do bad things happen to good people?" image_title="Why do bad things happen to good people?" %}

 &nbsp;&nbsp;&nbsp; I think that training the mind should be treated as a separate kind of sports and be taught at schools.

 The sport where you don't compete with other people, but where you compete only with yourself.

 The sport where there is no limit to your abilities.

 The sport which affects every single aspect of your life.

 ## Method of a Physical Activity
-&nbsp;&nbsp;&nbsp; When you start thinking about something that make you sad or makes you worry, then immediately start doing push-ups or squats.
+&nbsp;&nbsp;&nbsp; When you start thinking about something that makes you sad or makes you worry, then immediately start doing push-ups or squats.
 After some time your brain will block those negative thoughts, as brain will know that it will trigger your physical activity.
-We all have inborn instinct to save energy, so brain will try to avoid those negative thoughts in order not to trigger push-ups or squats.
+We all have an inborn instinct of saving energy, so brain will try to avoid those negative thoughts in order not to trigger push-ups or squats and save energy.

 ## Method of an Opposite Thought
 &nbsp;&nbsp;&nbsp; As soon as you catch yourself thinking about things that make you sad or demotivate you, try to switch to something really positive.
 This method requires practice like any physical activity.
-The more times you try to "switch" to a positive thought, the easier it will become.
+The more times you try to "switch" to a positive thought, the easier it will become later on.

 ## Method of Keeping Self Busy
 &nbsp;&nbsp;&nbsp; How many things can you think of at the same time?
 Only one.